A Floor-by-Floor Visitors Guide to Behringer-Crawford Museum

 Northern Kentucky’s rail systems played an integral role in the region’s development by transporting people, goods and products locally, nationally and internationally.
 To learn about the impact of the railroads, enter the Rails Gallery, modelled after a mid-century railroad depot to see a rare 1924 Stewart Iron Works’ U.S. Motor Truck.

-Once you have toured the displays of local manufacturers and breweries, step onto the platform of the Kentucky, the last streetcar to run in Northern Kentucky.
+Once you have toured the displays of local manufacturers, step onto the platform of the Kentucky, the last streetcar to run in Northern Kentucky.
 Observe its luxurious interior and hear the personal stories of its five passengers through the decades.
 Then peek into the retro newsstand and follow the tracks through the museum store to view the Ray Faragher Garden Railway display, which is a miniature version of an idealized Northern Kentucky city with many Ludlow, Covington and Cincinnati landmarks.
 Before you head upstairs, stop at the welcome desk to see BCM’s iconic two-headed calf, the namesake for the museum’s annual community service awards and event, and see more of the museum’s early history by the stairs and elevator.

 Level 2 - On the Road Again